BoQsc/materials/pages/community/activism_card.md

 title_line2:
 title_line3:

 info_line1: 1.
-Once a week check thecommunity  announcements
+Once a week check the community announcements
 info_line2: 2.
 Make sure to properly write announcements that are relevant for everyone to read and post them in the #development_and_news channel in Discord
 info_line3: 3.
-Check our personal messages and pings (when people mention us) in discord, at least once a week.
+Check our personal messages and mentions in discord, at least once a week.

 platforms_title: "Platforms we use:"
 platforms_text: https://tzm.community/platforms